-(a) an Employee's spouse, domestic partner, or equivalent, regardless of residence;

-(b) an Employee's relative (e.g., child or stepchild, grandchild, parent, stepparent, grandparent, sibling, mother- or father-inlaw, sister- or brother-in-law, and son- or daughter-in-law, including adoptive or guardian relationships) that has shared the same household as the Employee;

-(c) Any legal person, trust, or partnership whose managerial responsibilities are discharged by, directly or indirectly controlled by, established for the benefit of, or whose economic interests are substantially equivalent to an Employee or a person listed at (a) - (c) above; or

-(d) a person for whom an Employee or a person listed at (a) - (c) above has investment discretion or Trading authorization, even if that person is not related to or living with the Employee.
+- (a) an Employee's spouse, domestic partner, or equivalent, regardless of residence: - (b) an Employee's relative (e.g., child or stepchild, grandchild, parent, stepparent, grandparent, sibling, mother- or father-in-law, sister- or brother-in-law, and son- or daughter-in-law, including adoptive or guardian relationships) that has shared the same household as the Employee; - (c) Any legal person, trust, or partnership whose managerial responsibilities are discharged by, directly or indirectly controlled by, established for the benefit of, or whose economic interests are substantially equivalent to an Employee or a person listed at (a) (c) above; or - (d) a person for whom an Employee or a person listed at (a) (c) above has investment discretion or Trading authorization, even if that person is not related to or living with the Employee.

 For purposes of this definition, the terms "dependent", "domestic partner", and "adoptive or guardian relationship" are defined by the national law where the Employee works.
-"Inflation-Linked Bond" shall mean a type of Security for which the redemption value corresponds to the inflation rate.